Pulmonary hypertension

 The frequency of occurrence is estimated at 1,000 new cases per year in the United States.
 Females are more often affected than males.
 Onset is typically between 20 and 60 years of age.
 Pulmonary hypertension was identified by Ernst von Romberg in 1891.

 Classification

 According to WHO classification there are 5 groups of PH, where Group I (pulmonary arterial hypertension) is further subdivided into Group I' and Group I classes.
-The most recent WHO classification system (with adaptations from the more recent ESC/ERS guidelines shown in italics) can be summarized as follows:
+The WHO classification system in 2022 (with adaptations from the more recent ESC/ERS guidelines shown in italics) can be summarized as follows: